 - preventative and protective measures for fire drills and staff fire training records

-- staff information on fire safety and dangerous substances
+- fire safety and emergency information for dangerous substances

 - fire detection and warning system